 Immigration Resources

 NHC is proud to serve our local immigrant and refugee community.
 We know that patient-centered healthcare means honoring the unique needs and circumstances of each patient.
-Helping our patients access the resources they need to thrive is part of our mission to support patients both in and outside of the clinic.
+Helping our patients find the resources they need to thrive is an important part of our care — both in and outside the clinic.

-Below are some local resources supporting our immigrant and refugee community in Multnomah and Washington Counties.
+Here are some local resources for immigrants and refugees in Multnomah and Washington Counties.

 Immigration Support